 If you have to travel to attend a hearing, the Social Welfare Appeals Office will compensate you for any reasonable travel expenses.
 You can also be compensated for any loss of earnings if you have to take time off work to attend.
 The Social Welfare Appeals Office may make an award to a representative such as a solicitor if they accompany you to the appeal.

-Make your application on the special Social Welfare Appeals form (pdf), also available from your Social Welfare Local Office or the Social Welfare Appeals Office.
+Make your application on the special Social Welfare Appeals form (pdf), also available from your Intreo centre or social welfare local office or the Social Welfare Appeals Office.
 You can also set out the grounds of your appeal in a letter addressed to the Social Welfare Appeals Office.
 In your appeal, you must include the following information:

-Further information about the Social Welfare Appeals Office is available in Social Welfare Appeals Office - An Introductory Guide.
+Further information about the Social Welfare Appeals Office is available in Social Welfare Appeals Office - An Introduction (pdf).
 Information and advice is also available from your local social welfare office or from the Social Welfare Appeals Office directly.

 Department of Social Protection